aidanbeck/Entropy/devtools/longterm.md

 - If this sytem causes problems with mid-tick events, "writing" tiles can just be written to their own "writing scheduled array".
 - This would be like nextTiles is now.
 Except, how can you check that a tile WONT be written to the next tick?

+## Hotlaw system was a mistake
+- The entire howlaw system is likely a mistake.
+Or rather, the entire way updates in general are stored is wrong.
+- Potentially, even the way "nextTiles" being a thing is wrong.
+- Instead, I should have a single array of "updates" independent of chunks.
+- Likely only needs to be 100 or so long.
+Each update contains it's chunk id as well as it's index within that chunk
+- When it gets to over 100, another 100 is made.
+It's like a linked list with each link having 100 slots
+- it also can contain when it's supposed to "fire" so it can delay a couple ticks.
+- The ticker goes through the list, and moves each update not yet firing forwards
+- this saves memory and possible CPU by a lot given that most tiles do not update every tick
+- I have a better explanation of this in my notebook
+- HotLaws are also possibly less needed, as each "update" can store a few variables without it being as big of a deal
+- In fact, there can be different update lists for each variable combonation
+- The question: Do I fix this now or later?
+- I think I already wrote about this above I am so dumb